11 Best Indian Restaurant in Dubai: A Culinary Journey of Authentic Flavors

 3. Calicut Paragon

 Recognized as India's Best Coastal Cuisine Restaurant (Times Now Foodie Award) and consistently listed among the Best Restaurants in Dubai (Timeout Awards and Ahlan Masala Awards), Paragon.
 Dubai isn't all about one type of food.
 Here you can get any food style you want.
 The region's essential restaurants derive influence from Asian and Middle Eastern cuisine.
-That means you can try anything in the city, from Indian to North Korean food.
-Be sure to study every restaurant to find the best places before you book your table.
+You can try anything in the city, from Indian to North Korean food.
+Study every restaurant to find the best places before you book your table.

 We trust you can continue to enjoy a Paragon journey packed with unrivalled flavour, wonderful contentment, and memories.
 Bon Appetit.